 - user experience (UX) and user interface (UI) design

 - mental health and suicide prevention

 - physical wellbeing

 - autonomous vehicles

 - sports performance and analytics

 - positive psychology

-Professor Christian Jones' specialist areas of knowledge include augmented reality, virtual reality, computer games, emotion, speech, interactive media, visualisation, simulation, human-computer interaction, positive psychology, mental health and wellbeing, and road safety
+Professor Christian Jones' specialist areas of knowledge include augmented reality, virtual reality, mixed reality, computer games, emotion, affective computing, speech, interactive media, visualisation, simulation, human-computer interaction, positive psychology, child protection, mental and physical health and wellbeing, sports performance, data analytics, biometric sensors, medical training, autonomous vehicles, and road safety.